 If it’s just you and another traveling, then, of course, your dog could have the luxury of the whole rear seat to herself.
 In that case, if you trust her to stay relatively calm and still, you can actually buy a doggy hammock that hangs off the front and rear headrests to create a kind of cradle of the back seat – so she can’t fall into the foot space or get thrown up into the front.
 It’s good to get one with a non-slip underside so that your dog can stay securely on the seat.

 We all know what a pain kids can be when you’re on a long drive, but for dogs, it’s even less natural – and they won’t always let you know when they’re unhappy.
 For this reason, it’s a good idea to take plenty of breaks as you travel.
 Stop when you can, and put her on the leash for a couple of minutes walk to cool off, have a drink of water, and go potty.

-Here’s a handy infographic from our friends at Budget Direct to refer to if you plan on taking your dog on-the-road…
+Here are a few safety tips if you plan on taking your dog on-the-road…

 How To Keep Your Dog Safe In The Car, brought to you by Budget Direct